Agenda

 Paper | Technology, Liberty, and Moral Guardrails

-Dr Kevin Mills : Postdoctoral Fellow at the Department of Linguistics and Philosophy at the Schwarzman College of Computing
+Dr Kevin Mills : Postdoctoral Fellow at the Department of Linguistics and Philosophy at the Schwarzman College of Computing, MIT

 3:10 - 3:30